levackt/testnets-1/devops/node/README.md

 ## Installing

-First, source all the defaults: `source defaults.sh`
+First, source all the defaults: `source defaults.env`

 Then you may want to set the following variables locally: